Understanding the Hamiltonian Monte Carlo through its Physics Fundamentals and Examples: Examples and comparisons

-In the first example, a sample was simulated from the $Gamma(5,1)$ distribution.
-In order to generate the simulations with the HMC algorithm, it is necessary to take into account that the kernel of this distribution is given by
+In the first example, a sample is drawn from a $\mathrm{Gamma}(5,1)$ distribution.
+We ran the algorithms with starting point $x=100$.
+In order to generate the simulations with the HMC algorithm and its variants, it is necessary to take into account that the kernel of the distribution is given by